 We get into the car and Dad starts the engine.
-The school is on the opposite side of town, but Mystic Hollow is so small that the drive only takes about ten minutes.
-We drive through the Main Street, past the Fountain of the Four Witches, and The Black Cat—the only restaurant-like establishment in our town, and a few minutes later Dad parks the car in front of our high school.
+The school is on the opposite side of town, but Mystic Hollow is so tiny that the drive only takes us about ten minutes.
+We drive through the Main Street, past the Fountain of the Four Witches, The Black Cat—the only restaurant-like establishment in town—and a few minutes later Dad parks the car in front of the high school.

 “Destination achieved,” Dad says cheerfully.
 Chloe pecks him on the cheek and jumps out of the car.

 “Um, Dad, you remember that I’m staying at Jessie’s tonight, right?”
 I ask tentatively.
-We’ve been discussing this for the last couple of weeks and my parents finally agreed that I could have a sleepover at my best friend’s house when her parents were out of town.
-And her seventeen-year-old brother was in, but that part never came up in the conversation.
+We’ve been discussing this for the last couple of weeks and my parents finally agreed that I could have a sleepover at my best friend’s house when her parents are out of town.
+And her seventeen-year-old brother is in, but that part just never came up in the conversation.

 “Does your mother know?” he asks innocently as if this is the first time he hears about it.